Joncarre/Web-application/README.md

 # Programacion-web

-Bienvenid@,
+Welcome,

-Aquí podrás encontrar todos los proyectos que he realizado utilizando lenguajes de programación web como HTML/CSS, JavaScript/jQuery y Ajax (Front) o PHP y JavaScript -Node.js- (Back).
+Here you can find all the projects I've done using web programming languages like HTML/CSS, JavaScript/jQuery and Ajax (Front) or PHP and JavaScript/Node.js (Back).

-Si tienes cualquier duda o sugerencia no dudes en contactar conmigo.
+If you have any doubt or suggestion don't hesitate to contact me.

-¡Un saludo!
+Best regards!